Notice of Privacy Practices

 • About criminal conduct at FCHC; and

-Coroners, Medical Examiners and Funeral Directors: We may release medical information to a coroner or medical examiner.
+Coroners, Medical Examiners, and Funeral Directors: We may release medical information to a coroner, funeral director, or medical examiner.
 This may be necessary, for example, to identify a deceased person or determine the cause of death.
-FCHC may release medical information about patients of the hospital to funeral directors as necessary to carry out their duties.

 Research: We may contact you about research projects that you may qualify for.
 FCHC will only use and disclose your information for a research project if FCHC obtains your separate written permission.